 In addition, SANRAL plans to obtain default judgments against those who ignored summonses for outstanding e-tolls.

-OUTA members are still safe under our e-Toll Defense Umbrella.
+OUTA supporters are still safe under our e-Toll Defense Umbrella.

 OUTA finds it strange that after having agreed to a test case on the e-toll matter, SANRAL is now attempting to circumvent this agreement by pushing for civil and criminal charges.
 SANRAL’s lawyers had agreed with OUTA that the best way forward was to proceed with a test case to settle the legal issues against e-tolling – as soon as all the necessary documents have been made available by SANRAL.